-Landlords should properly screen prospective tenants by running credit checks, verifying income, confirming employment, conducting criminal and other background checks, and verifying prior landlord and residence histories in order to assess whether a prospective renter will make a good tenant.
+Landlords should know how to screen tenants by running credit checks, verifying income, confirming employment, conducting criminal and other background checks, and verifying prior landlord and residence histories to assess whether a prospective renter will make a good tenant.
 Proper screening helps landlords avoid the common problem of accepting applicants who end up being problematic.

-If you have applicants for rental property and need a good tenant screening tool, we recommend RentPrep.
+If you have applicants for rental property and need a good tenant screening tool, we recommend MyRental.
 They offer a full range of financial and background checks to ensure you are selecting from the best candidates.
 Basic plans start at just $19.99 and applications are free.

-Here are the 7 steps to take when screening tenants for a rental property:
+Here are the eight steps to take when screening tenants for a rental property:

-- Income that meets or exceeds the 3-times rule (see below)
+- Income that meets or exceeds the three-times rule

 - Good work history with apparent tenure on the current job